faintshadows/vtn-fortune/README.md

 If you just want to get these fortunes, have the two files in your current working directory, and do `fortune vtn`.

+## Contributing
+To add your own quotes to the file, just clone the repo, and edit `vtn`.
+Quotes are separated by the `%` symbol, which goes on its own line.

+The `vtn.dat` file is updated with `strfile vtn`.

+Since there are multiple sources of quotes, the ordering of the file will differ and likely I will just remake my own .dat with my master copy of the file.
+Try not to include it in PRs, it's no use to me.